CloudburstMC/Nukkit/README.md

 Introduction
 -------------

-Nukkit is nuclear-powered server software for Minecraft: Pocket Edition.
+Nukkit is nuclear-powered server software for Minecraft Bedrock Edition.
 It has a few key advantages over other server software:

 * Written in Java, Nukkit is faster and more stable.